SymptomsBy Mayo Clinic Staff

 Children and adults

-- Creamy white lesions on your tongue, inner cheeks and sometimes on the roof of your mouth, gums and tonsils
+- Creamy white lesions on your tongue, inner cheeks, and sometimes on the roof of your mouth, gums and tonsils

-- Lesions with a cottage cheese-like appearance
+- Slightly raised lesions with a cottage cheese-like appearance

 - Slight bleeding if the lesions are rubbed or scraped